 Your doctor may have recommended testosterone injections if you have low testosterone levels.
 This occurs when the testicles produce insufficient amounts, and the condition is known as hypogonadism.

-Having an inadequate amount of testosterone in your body can have several detrimental effects.
-These include decreased sperm count, reduced muscle or bone mass, accumulated body fat, as well as erectile dysfunction.
+Having inadequate testosterone in your body can have several detrimental effects.
+These include decreased sperm count, reduced muscle or bone mass, accumulated body fat, and erectile dysfunction.

-The normal level of total testosterone in a healthy adult male’s blood ranges from 240 to 950 nanograms per deciliter (ng/dl).
+The normal total testosterone level in a healthy adult male’s blood ranges from 240 to 950 nanograms per deciliter (ng/dl).

 The purpose of testosterone therapy can include the following: